busywait/ImageActionRunner/README.md

 Usage: "Read Metadata.bat" (FILE [FILE...]|DIR)

 Read metadata from image file FILE, or all files in directory DIR.
-If the file is a raw format file and has a sidecar .xmp file then any additional or duplicate metadata is read from that too.
+If the file is a raw format file and has a sidecar .xmp file then any additional or duplicate metadata is read from that too and listed after the metadata from the base file.

 ### Run Exif Action.bat